sistedes/sistedes.template/README.md

 2. Copy all three files `sistedes.cls`, `llncs.cls` and `splncs04.bst` in a directory that is searched by LaTeX (e.g., the local directory with your main LaTeX file) and use the `\documentclass{sistedes}` LaTeX command similarly.

-Yoy may want to use any of `ejemplo-articulo-regular-en.tex`, `ejemplo-articulo-regular-es.tex`, `ejemplo-relevante-revista.tex` or `ejemplo-relevante-congreso.tex` as a starting point for your contribution.
+Yoy may want to use any of `ejemplo-articulo-regular-en.tex`, `ejemplo-articulo-regular-es.tex`, or `ejemplo-articulo-relevante-en.tex` as a starting point for your contribution.

 ### I use Microsoft **Word**!